Information Technology Security Incident

 Patient Safety

 The purpose of the National Patient Safety Goals is to improve patient safety.
 The Goals focus on problems in health care safety and how to solve them.
-Capital Health abides by these goals as a Joint Commission-accredited health care organization.
+Each year, The Joint Commission gathers information about emerging patient safety issues from widely recognized experts and stakeholders.
+This information is the basis for their National Patient Safety Goals.
+Capital Health abides by these goals.

 Identify patients correctly